-From September 2020, the BPTC will no longer exist in its current format as it will be replaced by a number of different courses authorised by the Bar Standards Board which all lead to Call to the Bar.
-Details about the BPTC and training to become a barrister in England and Wales, including details on the future of training for the Bar can be found on our website.
-Details on which providers have been authorised to provide training to become a barrister in England and Wales from September 2020 can be found here.
+From September 2020, the BPTC was replaced by a number of different courses authorised by the Bar Standards Board which all lead to Call to the Bar.
+Details about training to become a barrister in England and Wales can be found here, and details on which providers have been authorised to provide training to become a barrister in England and Wales from September 2020 can be found here.